 If you are unable to unlock the CPF Education Scheme for whatever reason, the next step is to head to your university’s financial aid unit, e.g. the Office of Financial Aid at NUS.

-Scholarships, grants and bursaries are forms of financial aid that don’t require repayment, unlike the CPF Education Scheme or education loans.
+University scholarships, grants and bursaries are forms of financial aid that don’t require repayment, unlike the CPF Education Scheme or education loans.
 However, they may have educational or income requirements, and some come with a work placement bond.
+View the MOE’s list of institutions’ financial aid schemes to get a start.

-Apart from the well-known ones like the PSC Scholarship and MOE Teaching Scholarship, check the agencies relevant to your area of study to see if they offer anything.
+Apart from the well-known ones like the PSC Scholarship (difficult to get) and MOE Teaching Scholarship (only relevant if you want to be a teacher), check the agencies relevant to your area of study to see if they offer anything.
 For example, if you’re interested in tech you can investigate IMDA’s scholarships, while social work majors can try MSF’s scholarships.

 There are also tons of non-government options out there, too, especially from non-profit organisations like Ngee Ann Kongsi, Sinda and Mendaki.

-The non-exhaustive lists on the NUS website and the PSB Academy website should give you an idea of what’s out there, but you don’t have to approach them directly.
+The non-exhaustive lists on university websites like the the NUS website and the PSB Academy website should give you an idea of what’s out there, but you don’t have to approach them directly.
 The best way to find a private scholarship is through your school’s financial aid office.

-If you are from a lower-income family, you may be eligible for a government bursary, which subsidises up to 50% of school fees (but will be increased to 75% in the future).
+If you are from a lower-income family, you may be eligible for a government bursary, which subsidises up to 95% of subsidised tuition fees at the highest bursary tier.
 Either ask your school’s financial aid office about them, or make an appointment with NCSS to find out if your family qualifies for government assistance.

 Obtaining financial aid can be a lengthy administrative process, so start enquiring at least 4 to 6 months before the semester commences.